Back to top

 Consult the British Chambers Of Commerce

 If you require further reassurance on a customer's financial security, they can help trace companies in the UK and worldwide.
-They can also conduct press searches on companies or personalities, for a small fee, and can provide credit ratings or in-depth financial accounts for a UK or international company.
+They can also conduct press searches on companies or individuals, for a small fee, and can provide credit ratings or in-depth financial accounts for a UK or international company.

 Ask your suppliers for extended terms

-While you are developing demand from overseas and establishing a trading pattern.
+Extended terms can help while you are developing demand from overseas and establishing a trading pattern.

 Familiarise yourself with international settlement terms